BasharatAli1/ror-stimulus/README.md

-# README
+# ror-stimulus

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+This is a simple project containing some tasks to practive StimulusJS in a ROR project.
+Tasks details are given below:

+* Hello Programmer: using targets

+* Slider:  using targets & Values

-* Deployment instructions
+* Toggle Text

-* ...
+* Bootstrap Modal iplementation

+* Change BackGround color: using data-action